 7. Recycled plastic/wood/metal

 Recycled materials themselves may not be sustainable, but reusing them certainly is.
-You can take advantage of recycled plastics, wood, and metal from sites that have been demolished and give them a second life on your construction site.
-This reduces greenhouse gas emissions and cuts down on waste at landfills.
+You can take advantage of recycled plastics, recycled wood, and metal from sites that have been demolished and give them a second life on your construction site.
+This reduces your greenhouse gas emission and cuts down on construction waste in landfills.

 The main disadvantages of using recycled material in construction often comes down to cost.
 Sometimes, it just doesn’t make financial sense to repurpose material that is already cheap.
 However, governments in some cases will provide subsidies, so check with your local government on any programs they might provide that can lower the cost of the process.

 - Roofing tiles

 Now is the time to act: Sustainable materials are widely available, and you should be able to implement them into your next construction project, even if it’s in a limited fashion.